CharlesTBetz/tunes/ThereIsOne/ThereIsOne-notes.md

 ## Arrangement
 I think the song could rock.
 It builds nicely and I had to hold myself back somewhat on the last chorus.
 I'll be adding bass, drums, perhaps keys, certainly backup vocals, maybe an instrumental break (perhaps extending the bridge 4 bars for a guitar solo).

+## Video production
+I used Camtasia and free images from Pexels and Flickr.
+I'm even more of an amateur at this.

+## Equipment
+Logitech HD Pro Webcam C910
+Gibson J-200
+AKG C214 condenser mike
+UA Arrow  audio interface
+ProFx6 v3 mixer
+Adam A7X reference monitors
+Mac Mini
+Logic Audio
+Camtasia

 Anyways, hope you enjoy this.